JoeJenson/ka-coins/README.md

-# ka-coins
+# KA Coins
-A standard API for a "coin system" on Khan Academy's HTML programming interface.
+Khan Academy Coins (KA Coins) is a standard API for a "coin system" on Khan Academy's HTML programming interface.